 A: If no disposition is reached on your case, it will be set for trial.
 The typical stages of a trial include selecting a jury, presenting evidence, cross-examining witnesses, and making closing statements.
 After all of this, the jury will deliberate and return a verdict.
 In some states, a mistrial will be declared if the jury doesn't reach a unanimous verdict or if the jury is at a standstill.

 There is a lot more to a trial than can be covered in this short space, and your jurisdiction or individual circumstances may differ significantly.
 Getting competent local legal assistance can help take a lot of the uncertainty out of the process.
-Contact a qualified local attorney for a free evaluation today to learn more about what to expect from the legal process.
+Contact a qualified local defense attorney today to learn more.